mendersoftware/mender-docs/03.Client-installation/08.Integration-checklist/docs.md

 !!!
 If full rootfs updates are not required, this is the only validation needed.

-The Mender Client consists of a number of components and configuration files, with the `mender-client` userspace application being the core responsible for executing the updates.
+The Mender Client consists of a number of components and configuration files, with the `mender-auth` userspace application being the responsible for authentication against the Mender Server, and mender-update responsible for executing the updates.
-By default, it runs as a systemd service.
+By default, both run as systemd services.
 To verify the correct installation of the service, run the following commands and confirm the output:

 ```
-systemctl is-active mender-client
+systemctl is-active mender-authd
 # Output:
 # active

-systemctl is-enabled mender-client
+systemctl is-enabled mender-authd
 # Output:
 # enabled

+systemctl is-active mender-updated
+# Output:
+# active

+systemctl is-enabled mender-updated
+# Output:
+# enabled
 ```

-In the remaining verification, we will manually be executing similar steps to what the Mender Client usually does in regular operations to communicate with the bootloader.
+In the remaining verification, we will manually be executing similar steps to what the rootfs-image update module usually does in regular operations to communicate with the bootloader.

 To avoid the Mender Client interfering with the manual verification it is recommended to disconnect the device from the internet.